Chicago Construction Accident Attorney

 Why Choose Our Chicago Construction Accident Attorneys

-• Our firm represents people, not corporations or insurance companies.
+- Our injury law firm represents people, not corporations or insurance companies.
 We dedicate ourselves to achieving the maximum possible compensation on our clients’ behalf.

-• Our lawyers have decades of experience in personal injury and workers’ compensation law.
-We will leverage our knowledge and skillset to guide you through each stage of your claim.
+- Each Chicago personal injury lawyer at our firm has combined decades of experience in workers’ compensation law.
+We value our attorney-client relationship and our trial lawyers will leverage our knowledge and skillset to guide you through each stage of your claim.

 Common Types of Construction Accidents in Chicago

-The injuries that workers sustain in a construction site can be severe and may have lifelong effects.
+The injuries that workers sustain in a job site can be severe and may have lifelong effects.
 Some of the construction-related accidents that can take place in worksites are:

 Falls from Scaffolding or Heights –Depending on the nature of the work, a worker may need to work in high places and use a ladder or scaffolding.
 When construction companies fail to take reasonable steps to safeguard employees who work from heights, victims may suffer severe fall injuries due to lack of appropriate fall protection, poorly maintained ladders, scaffolding, and other hazards.

 Falling Objects – Materials, tools, debris, machinery, and other various items are used on construction sites.
-These objects can easily fall and hit workers and cause severe head, brain, or spinal injuries.
+These objects can easily fall and hit workers and cause severe head injuries, brain injuries, or spinal cord injuries.

 Slips and Trips – A worksite may have many potential slip and trip hazards, including wires and cords, wet substances, tools and materials lying around, uneven ground, and open holes.
 If left unaddressed, these hazards can cause a significant construction injury or accident.